Elimination Chamber (2024): Background

 The event was held at the Perth Stadium in Perth, Western Australia, Australia.

 Elimination Chamber is a professional wrestling event first produced by the American promotion WWE in 2010.
+It was originally broadcast exclusively via traditional pay-per-view (PPV) before it also became available via livestreaming in 2015.
 It has been held every year since, except in 2016, generally in February.
 The concept of the event is that one or two main event matches are contested inside the Elimination Chamber, either with championships or future opportunities at championships at stake.

 Announced on September 21, 2023, the 14th Elimination Chamber event, promoted as Elimination Chamber: Perth, was scheduled to take place on Saturday, February 24, 2024, at Perth Stadium in Perth, Western Australia, Australia, and featured wrestlers from the Raw and SmackDown brand divisions.
 This marked the first Elimination Chamber event to be held in Australia, and the third to be held outside of the United States, after the 2022 and 2023 events, which were held in Saudi Arabia and Canada, respectively.
 This also marked WWE's first event to be held in Australia since Super Show-Down in October 2018, and the only WWE event in the Asia–Pacific region in 2024.
 This was also the first Elimination Chamber event to have a subtitle named after its host city and to take place in an outdoor venue.
-The event aired on pay-per-view worldwide and was available to livestream on Peacock in the United States, Binge in Australia, and the WWE Network in most other international markets.
+The event aired on PPV worldwide and was available to livestream on Peacock in the United States, Binge in Australia, and the WWE Network in most other international markets.
 Tickets went on sale on November 10, 2023.

+The Elimination Chamber match is an elimination-based match contested in a type of large roofed steel cage that surrounds the wrestling ring with an elevated platform around the ring.
+Within the Chamber are four inner pods, one behind each ring post.
+The match is contested by six participants.
+Two wrestlers start the match, while the other four are held within each inner pod with one selected randomly to enter the match at regular intervals, which continues until all four have been released.
+The objective is to eliminate all other opponents by pinfall or submission, and there are no disqualifications or count-outs.

 In 2011 and since 2013, the event has been promoted as "No Escape" in Germany as it was feared that the name "Elimination Chamber" may remind people of the gas chambers used during the Holocaust.